leighsmith/midisport-macos/README.md

 The MacOS X CoreMIDI device driver is a modified version of Apple's publicly available (and now very old) CoreMIDI device driver example code.
-This was adapted for the MIDISPORT, taking all technical details of the driver from those publicly available from the (open source Linux version of the MIDISPORT driver)[https://www.alsa-project.org/wiki/Usb-midi-fw], together with (publicly available example code for downloading firmware)[https://github.com/esden/fxload], provided by EZUSB, the provider of the microcontroller inside the MIDISPORT devices.
+This was adapted for the MIDISPORT.
+All technical details of MIDISPORT within the driver are also publicly available from the (open source Linux version of the MIDISPORT driver)[https://www.alsa-project.org/wiki/Usb-midi-fw], together with (publicly available example code for downloading firmware)[https://github.com/esden/fxload], provided by EZUSB, the manufacturer of the microcontroller inside the MIDISPORT devices.

-Currently the code has only been tested on MacOS 10.14, but the goal is to also support MacOS 10.15, which seems to have changed the USB Host API.
+Currently the code has only been tested on MacOS 10.14, but the goal is to eventually also support MacOS 10.15, which seems to have changed the USB Host API.

 MIDISPORT Firmware
 ------------------

 In order to avoid distributing any M-Audio supplied code, or infringe on NDAs, none of the MIDISPORT firmware is distributed as part of this project.
-Part of the updates to the firmware downloader code have been to now read Intel Hex format versions of firmware files that were publicly distributed by M-Audio as part of their (Linux driver effort)[http://usb-midi-fw.sourceforge.net/].
+The firmware downloader code reads Intel Hex format versions of firmware files that were publicly distributed by M-Audio as part of their (Linux driver effort)[http://usb-midi-fw.sourceforge.net/].
 Users will therefore need to download those files to their Mac and save them into the appropriate folder location for the firmware downloader to find them.
 However the driver installation script will perform this downloading as part of the installation of the driver.

 Not all firmware for every MIDISPORT device is distributed with the Linux driver.
-Support is currently missing for some of the later models which used different firmware (distributed as part of the download for M-Audio's last 32 bit driver).
+Support is currently missing for some of the later models which used different firmware.
+Those firmware files are distributed as part of the download for M-Audio's last 32 bit driver.

 Installation instructions
 -------------------------